-To be eligible for this benefit, a member must be a participant in the HBP for a minimum of two consecutive years).
-Laparoscopic band placement (lap band surgeries) are not a covered benefit.

-- Precertification is required through the EHP Medical Management Department.
-The member must call the Medical Management Department at 216.986.1050 when the workup begins to initiate the precertification process. - To be eligible for surgery, the member must meet the HBP's established clinical criteria.
-A member may qualify for surgery through the Bariatric Center, BUT NOT meet HBP clinical criteria.
-In this instance the surgery will not be authorized for reimbursement. - Member must have a BMI greater than 40 for at least the preceding full year. - Members with a BMI of 35 to 40 will be reviewed by the Medical Management Department and approval will require significant co-morbidity(ies) such as hypertension, diabetes, hyperlipidemia, or sleep apnea which are not amenable to maximum conservative treatment.
-Members must be enrolled in appropriate Coordinated Care Programs and must be in both for six months prior to surgery.
+- To be eligible for this benefit, a member must be a participant in the HBP for a minimum of two consecutive years. - Precertificaton is required through the EHP Medical Management Department.
+The member must call the Medical Management Department when the workup begins to initiate the precertification process. - Members must have surgery at a Cleveland Clinic Bariatric and Metabolic Institute facility. - Laparoscopic band placement (lap band surgery) is not a covered benefit. - To be eligible for surgery, the member must meet the HBP's established clinical criteria. - A member may qualify for surgery through the Cleveland Clinic Bariatric and Metabolic Institute, BUT NOT meet HBP clinical criteria.
+In this instance, the surgery will not be authorized for reimbursement. - Member must have a BMI greater than 40 (or exceeding 37.5 if of Asian ancestry). - Members with a BMI of 35 to 40 (or exceeding 32.5 if of Asian ancestry) with significant co-morbidity(ies) such as hypertension, diabetes, coronary artery disease, sleep apnea or nonalcoholic steatohepatitis which are not amenable to maximum conservative treatment.

-- Members with a BMI between 30 and 35 will require the following: Diabetes under the care of an endocrinologist and on at least three diabetic medications.
-Must be enrolled in the HBP Diabetes Coordinated Care Program.
-Must have hemoglobin A1C level of >7.5%.
-The duration for all requirements is at least six months. - If a member with a BMI of 35 to 40 does not meet the above criteria and gains weight to reach a BMI of 40, he or she will not be considered for surgery for one year. - If approved, service is covered only when provided by Cleveland Clinic. - If approved, all pre-workup physician visits require a \$35 co-payment.
+- Members must be enrolled in corresponding Coordinated Care Programs for at least six months prior to surgery. - If a member with a BMI between 35 to 40 does not meet the above criteria and gains weight to reach a BMI of 40, he or she will not be considered for surgery for one year. - If approved, all pre-workup physician visits require a \$35 co-payment.
 Workup visits include diagnostic and laboratory tests, assessments by endocrinology, psychiatry/psychology, nutrition, general surgery, and possibly other specialists such as cardiology.
-It is estimated the total co-payment cost for physician workup visits will be \$300 to \$400. - An upfront \$2,750 co-payment is required by the facility for the surgical procedure.
-Members may be eligible for reimbursement of their copay if they meet eligibility requirements.
+It is estimated the total co-payment cost for physician workup visits will be \$300 to \$400. - An upfront \$2,750 co-payment is required for the surgical procedure. - Reimbursements are made only to actively employed HBP members or their eligible dependents who successfully participate in the required Coordinated Care Program(s).